Zum Inhalt springen

 38%more savings with AI procurement

 Below we describe the end-to-end process of AI-powered procurement automation — from demand recognition to purchase order generation.
+A typical reorder, for example, passes through five clearly defined steps.
+Each step can be automated individually or as part of the complete workflow.

 Step 1: Demand Recognition and Requirements Capture